emacs-eaf/emacs-application-framework/README.md

 |              | =                  | zoom in                                  |
 |              | 0                  | zoomn reset                              |

+### Why this awesome framework can't works with MacOS?
+There are mainly three obstacles:
+1. I can't make dbus/python-dbus works on MacOS High Sierra
+2. This framework need use X11 reparent to stick Qt5 window to emacs frame, but i don't know how to make X11 works on MacOS.
+3. Qt5 QGraphicsView/QGraphicsScene can't work MacOS, specify QGraphicsVideoItem can't work.

 ## How to develop new plugins?
 [Developer manual](HACKING.md)